SlimeVR/SlimeVR-Docs-Site/configuring_project.md

 ## Configuring defines.h

-The `defines.h` file specifies the information about your IMU.
+The `defines.h` file specifies the information about your IMU and MCU.

 This file can be found in the `src` directory of the project: